etases/EduBlock.Report/Requirement.md

 * **Preconditions:**
   * Staff or admin created the key.
   * Third party's member has the key.
-* **Postconditions:** System show statistics of a grade in a year for third party's member.
+* **Post Conditions:** System show statistics of a grade in a year for third party's member.
 * **Flow of Events:**
   * Third party's member go to EduBlock.
   * Third party's member go to "Statistics key verification" page.
   * Third party's member enter the key.
-  * System show statistics of a grade in a year for third party's member.
+  * System shows statistics of a grade in a year for third party's member.
 * **Alternate Flow:**
   * System displays "Invalid key" if the key is invalid.
 * **Exception:**